ComScore

 6. ‘The Addams Family’ (1991)

-• Who’s in it?
-Anjelica Huston, Raul Julia, Christopher Lloyd, Christina Ricci, Jimmy Workman
+• Cast: Anjelica Huston, Raul Julia, Christopher Lloyd, Christina Ricci, Jimmy Workman

 • Rating: PG-13

-Oh, what we'd give to have dinner with this delightfully bizarre family.
+Oh, what I'd give to have dinner with this delightfully bizarre family.
 The black comedy centers on the Addams, who reunite with a man who claims to be a long-lost relative.
 Unbeknownst to all of them, this mysterious visitor is actually a stranger with ulterior motives.
+As it turns out, the cast wasn't a fan of the film's original ending, so they decided to workshop it together—and Ricci played a key role in that process.

 7. ‘Hocus Pocus’ (1993)